c0deritter/knight-json/README.md

   }
 }

-var instantiator = new AppInstantiator
+let instantiator = new AppInstantiator

 instantiator == {
   'SomeClass': () => new SomeClass